amrrs/modernr/apis-coding-against-the-web/apis-coding-against-the-web.md

 ### Enabling the Viewing of Hidden Files

-To view the file you may need to enable "Hidden Files" in your File Explorer (Windows) or Finder (Mac).
+The .Rprofile file is a "hidden" file because it starts with a period.
+For this reason you may need to enable "Hidden Files" in your File Explorer (Windows) or Finder (Mac) in order for it to show up in your folders.
 To do this on Mac you need to open up the terminal and type:

     defaults write com.apple.finder AppleShowAllFiles YES